-Our second day in London began with grabbing breakfast twice.
+We began our second day in London by grabbing breakfast twice.

 Let me start off by saying that I am pretty open when it comes to trying new food and different flavors, but we definitely overestimated the tastes of chili jam with cheddar and Vegemite with cheddar.
 Starbucks had blown me away without how superior they are compared to those in the US for a majority of my trip, but these breakfast sandwiches were not doing it for us.

-As mind blowing as it to finally see Big Ben right in front of you for the first time in your life, it’s even more amazing when you’re seeing it at nine in the morning before the hoard of visitors start to crowd around Parliament Square.
+As mind-blowing as it to finally see Big Ben right in front of you for the first time in your life, it’s even more captivating when you’re seeing it at early morning before hoards of people swarm Parliament Square.
 Of course, this seclusion didn’t last too long.

 *Geography Tip: If you’re like me and have a hard time differentiating the United Kingdom, Great Britain, etc. just think of it in terms of The Palace of Westminster.
 The Palace of Westminster is the entire United Kingdom.
 Great Britain is Elizabeth Tower, a part of the United Kingdom.
 And then England would be Big Ben, which is in the Elizabeth tower which makes up the Palace of Westminster.

-If that confused you more than it helped, I apologize.
+If this metaphor confused you even more than you already were rather than helping, I apologize.